Child Safety Policy (MPF1337)

 Implement and continually review the University’s Working with Children Check Program and other related employee screening processes aimed at keeping children safe.

-Embed appropriate wording to demonstrate the University’s commitment to Child Safety into all templates used for recruiting new staff
+Embed appropriate wording to demonstrate the University’s commitment to Child Safety into all templates used for recruiting new employees.

 Director, HR Services